jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 * Yet this led to a skewed dataset that doesn't refelct the real data distribution, particularly evident during the parameter tuning process when tuned models actually performed worse than their default counterparts on put aside data.
 This prompted the need for a second, better round of data collection.

 ### 2nd iteration (in progress)
 * A second dataset is currenty being collected which feeds all headlines to Google Gemini for evaluation according to a more clearly defined criteria with multiple examples.
-Yet since this uses a greater number of API calls, it initially focuses on Colombia only with the intention of expanding to others later if it works well.
+Yet since this uses a greater number of API calls, it initially focuses on Colombia only with the intention of expanding to other countries later if it works well.

 <br>